SolarArbiter/SolarArbiter.github.io/data_model.md

 {: .anchor}

-Data will be available for download from the Solar Forecast Arbiter API and dashboard as either CSV or JSON files.
-Both formats will contain the name and id of the forecast/observation requested.
+Data is available for download from the Solar Forecast Arbiter API and dashboard as either CSV or JSON files.
+Both formats contain the name and id of the forecast/observation requested.
 In the CSV format, this information will be included in the header.
-In the JSON format, these parameters will be keys in the JSON object with the data listed under “values”.
+In the JSON format, these parameters will be keys in the JSON object with the data listed under "values".

 #### CSV
 {: .anchor}